glankk/gz/USAGE.md

 **lag counter**, **timer**, and **pause display** options.
 The screen position of the utility menu, input display, lag counter, and timer can be configured by their respective positioning buttons.
-Holding Z when positiong an element will move it faster.
+Holding Z when positioning an element will move it faster.
 The display unit of the lag counter can be set to *frames* or *seconds*.
 The *break type* option decides how the *break free* command will function.
 When the break type is *normal*, the command will end textboxes, certain events and traditional cutscenes.